fabricioanciaes/fexlguide/docs/characters/doctrine-dark.md

 !!! tip "Stealth Raptor"
     - Very solid selection of Blue Gougi, the 2 Speed Ups boosts D.Dark's mobility by 20% while the Grab Up gives him a handy range increase, making his shimmying even stronger.
     - Utsusemi helps with D.Dark's poor defense and lack of real escapes.
 Not on the level of Guard Cancel, but a decent defensive buff regardless.
-    - Hunting gives D.Dark a strong short hop, massively improving his mixup.
+    - Hunting gives D.Dark a strong short hop, massively improving his mixup by giving him instant overheads that can also cross up.